 New accounting standards or pronouncements that may become applicable to the Company from time to time, or changes in the interpretation of existing standards and pronouncements, could have a significant effect on the Company's reported results for the affected periods.
 The Company is also subject to income tax in the numerous jurisdictions in which the Company operates.
 Increases in income tax rates or other changes to tax laws could reduce the Company's after-tax income from affected jurisdictions or otherwise affect the Company's tax liability.
-For example, certain elements of the Tax Cuts and Jobs Act of 2017 (the "Tax Act"), including the limitation of tax deductions for interest expense, the treatment of global intangible low-taxed income and foreign-derived intangible income and the allocation of deductions for purposes of computing the foreign tax credit limitation, among others, are pending final regulations from the Internal Revenue Service and the enactment of these final regulations could adversely affect the Company's financial results.
+For example, while final regulations related to certain elements of the Tax Cuts and Jobs Act of 2017 (the "Tax Act") have been promulgated, other elements, including the limitation of tax deductions for interest expense, the treatment of global intangible low-taxed income and foreign-derived intangible income for Corporate taxpayers and the allocation of deductions for purposes of computing the foreign tax credit limitation, among others, are pending final regulations from the Internal Revenue Service and the enactment of these final regulations could adversely affect the Company's financial results.